 St Helen School is committed to both academic and spiritual growth.
 We provide a positive Christian educational climate to every child.
 We offer a strong religion curriculum, practice the sacraments and attend mass weekly.
 The Gospel is taught in our classrooms throughout the day everyday.

 The religion, the focus is the life of Jesus.
 Foundations of our Catholic Faith that we expand upon include: knowledge of our faith, the sacraments and liturgy, moral formation, prayer, living within the community of our church and in society, and the Theology of the Body.
 Students study the aspects of Jesus' ministry as priest, prophet and king as well as the miracles He performed.
 A more in-depth study of the sacraments of the church and various forms of prayer including devotions and meditations are explored.
-Student help lead school liturgies and Faith Family activities, lead the school in a Christmas prayer service and are encouraged to give back to their community through service learning.
+Students help lead school liturgies and Faith Family activities, lead the school in a Christmas prayer service, and our student final school mass.
+Students are encouraged to give back to their community through service learning.

 Language arts consists of reading, writing, speaking, listening, spelling, vocabulary, grammar and library time.
 Students work on these skills through reading and analysis of a variety of formats including plays, short stories, novels and other fiction and expository texts.
 Further, students hone their writing skills through daily practice, as well as formal writing pieces including reports, research papers, narratives, persuasive essay/speeches and poetry.
 Students practice listening and speaking to groups in many ways including oral reports and summaries.